 Many of the laws created under the new government by the Senators were not new laws.
 But the laws were written down clearly, and applied to all citizens equally.
 Some new laws were added.
 One new laws was that you were innocent until proven guilty of any crime.
 Another law provided every citizen had the right to challenge their accusers in court.
 The law gave judges the power to set aside unfair laws.
 The new Roman Republic wanted to make sure that every citizen knew the laws.
 They engraved the laws on tablets of metal and put them in the Forum in Rome for everyone to read.
 These laws were called the Twelve Tables because there were twelve different sections.
 These laws were about crime and property and family matters like marriage and inheritance.
 The laws, like all laws, were adjusted over time to reflect the times.
 But the main laws, whatever they were, were on display at the Forum throughout the entire time Rome was a Republic.
 Rome was a Republic for about 500 years!

 As time went on, Rome had problems that the Senate did not seem able to solve, problems that kept getting worse and worse.
 One of the problems was that the government kept running out of money.
 They needed money to pay the military, pave roads, and do the many jobs they did.
 They kept raising taxes, but the people were taxed out.
 They didn't have any more money to give.
 As well, Rome suffered from graft and corruption amongst elected officials.
 Crime was terrible.
 It was unsafe to walk the streets of Rome.
-Things were out of control.
+Things were rapidly spinning out of control.